Glitzzybetty/Movie-Revenue-Prediction/README.md

 # Movie-Revenue-Prediction
-A model that predicts where a movie is worth Investing in
+A model that predicts whether a movie is worth Investing in